 A number of these hidden champions can be found in Bremen.
 They come from all areas of business, including the maritime, aerospace and digital industries.
 They show that Bremen is regarded as one of the most innovative locations for industry in Germany – and rightly so.
 The city has the highest export quota of all Germany's federal states – products that are manufactured here are in demand all over the world.

 SAACKE manufactures firing systems for the marine industry and for industrial processes.
 These include burners that are used in power stations and refineries or to generate steam on seagoing vessels.
 The company also produces exhaust gas cleaning systems that reduce emissions from ships at sea.
-SAACKE employs around 1,000 people worldwide and has been based in Bremen since the 1950s.
+SAACKE employs around 1,200 people worldwide and has been based in Bremen since the 1950s.

 The name Lürssen may well be familiar to local people, but the shipyard in Bremen-Nord is still a hidden champion on the international stage.
 As well as building naval vessels, the company is also a market leader in yacht construction.
 The rich and famous have their luxury yachts built in Bremen by a team of around 1,000 employees based at several locations.

 This name should perhaps be more familiar to our four-legged friends, as Saturn Petcare is one of the largest pet food manufacturers in Europe.
-But don't be surprised if you have never heard of it, as the company, which employs just under 500 people, makes pet food in Bremen on behalf of many reputable brands.
+But don't be surprised if you have never heard of it, as the company, which employs around 500 people, makes pet food in Bremen on behalf of many reputable brands.

 Light and airy architecture has been popular for many years now, and Vector Foiltec supplies the corresponding plastic foils for making roof systems and cladding systems.
-The exterior of the National Aquatics Center in Beiing is one of the company's landmark projects.
+The exterior of the National Aquatics Center in Beiing is one of the company's landmark projects as well as "The Shed", a mobile event venue in New York.
 The Bremen-based business designs, plans and builds roofs from ETFE foil cushions and has become a global market leader in its field.

 There is probably nothing that Kloska cannot deliver.
 With over 130,000 different items, the ship supplier is well placed for the global market.
 The company is a kind of supermarket, offering a delivery service for ships and the offshore wind sector.
 As well as provisions for the crew, Kloska also supplies equipment and spare parts – which includes repairing and replacing parts all over the world – and operates its own workshops.
-The group employs a total of around 750 people.
+The group employs a total of around 800 people.

 Sikora's business is all about precision – right down to the finest detail.
 The products from the Bremen firm are used to check the quality of tubes, pipes, strips, plates and sheets in production.
 Employing a team of 250 people, the company manufactures measuring instruments that are world-class, and was listed as a 'Global Market Leader Future Champion 2018' in the Global Market Leader Index.